SriyaR/Coronavirus-Time-Space-Spread-India/README.md

 Attached Data.json contains Coronavirus Data for India between March 10 2020 to April 11 2020

-To get the latest data, use the following curl command in the project directory:
+To get the latest data, use the following curl command in the project directory [INDIA/]:

 curl --request GET 'https://api.rootnet.in/covid19-in/s/history.json' > data.json